 - When all the fact-finding steps have been completed, the investigator will ask to meet with the employer and/or a representative of the firm who has authority to reach decisions and commit the employer to corrective actions if violations have occurred.
 The employer will be told whether violations have occurred and, if so, what they are and how to correct them.
 If back wages are owed to employees because of minimum wage or overtime violations, the investigator will request payment of back wages and may ask the employer to compute the amounts due.

 Employers may be represented by their accountants or attorneys at any point during this process.
 When the investigator has advised the employer of his/her findings, the employer or representative may present additional facts for consideration if violations were disclosed.

 Many of the above provisions are found in other laws administered by WHD.
-For example, the Migrant and Seasonal Agricultural Worker Protection Act also provides for the assessment of civil money penalties, criminal sanctions, fines and imprisonment.
+For example, the Migrant and Seasonal Agricultural Worker Protection Act also provides for the assessment of back wages, civil money penalties, criminal sanctions, fines and imprisonment.

 In the case of the government contracts statutes, contract funds may be withheld for violations under the Walsh-Healey Public Contracts Act, McNamara-O’Hara Service Contract Act, Davis-Bacon and Related Acts, and Contract Work Hours and Safety Standards Act.
 Administrative hearings or, in some cases, court action may be initiated to recover back pay under these laws.
 In addition, liquidated damages may be assessed for certain violations.
 Violators of these laws may also lose their Federal contracts and be declared ineligible for future contracts for a specified period.